 Welcome to the SOGGI Website

-SOGGI Flying Fields have relaxed Restrictions as of June 11
+Relaxed SOGGI Flying Field Restrictions as of July 16

-A maximum of 10 persons, at both the Hwy 6 field and Westover can be present at one time.
-It is no longer necessary to register your intent to fly at stated times, but we still encourage you to use the forum “Fly With Me” when you are planning to go flying.
-Please note that permission to use either flying site is on the understanding with the owners that the 10 persons maximum will be respected.
+As a club SOGGI adheres to all relevant Ontario Covid regulations, and we expect our members to do the same, at both the Hwy 6 field and Westover.
+It is no longer necessary to register your intent to fly at stated times, but we still encourage you to use the forum “Fly With Friends” when you are planning to go flying.
+Please note that permission to use either flying site is on the understanding with the owners that we will respect any Restrictions that are still in place.

 Radio Controlled Soaring

 The Southern Ontario Glider Group Inc. (SOGGI) is a radio controlled model sailplane club in the Hamilton, Ontario region.
 SOGGI is a charter club of the Model Aeronautics Association of Canada (MAAC).

 We specialize in “climb-and-glide” soaring models including:

 - and even a bit of rubber-powered freeflight

 In Our Model Aircraft , Flying Sites , Club Photo Gallery and Video Archive pages, you can learn more about the basic concepts of R/C soaring, the facilities that we use, and the airplanes that we fly.